getdamn/c/project1/README.txt

-Name : NemoNemoLogic solver
+Name : nonogram solver
-Description : Solve NemoNemoLogic from numeral hints with alignment.
+Description : Solve nonogram from numeral hints with alignment.
-Last Edited : 2018/08/13
+Last Edited : 2018/08/21
-[2018-08-14] P-Partitioning Function completed;
+- How to use -
+1. input size, row factors and col factors in input.txt for example, 3x3 nonogram input should be like this ex)
+3
+1 1 1
+1 1
+1 1 1

+1 1 1
+1 1
+1 1 1(Cursor should be here)
+2. Run program.